Pragyanraj23/Arena-Driving-School-Project/README.md

-# Arena-Driving-School-Project
+ko# Arena-Driving-School-Project

 About Project:

 * This project is web-development project.
 This is about a driving school online management.
 'Arena Driving School' is a school of driving which is manage by admin through website.

-* There are there modules especially.
+* There are three modules especially.

    1. Admin:- Admin can manage thier work by loging with the provided id and password.
 He/She can manage feedback, Adminssion related Enquiry and advertiesment, Driver Enquiry and Driver Management.